Father absence: Psychodynamic approach

-The psychodynamic approach posits that behavior is motivated by basic needs and drives and is sometimes shaped by unconscious childhood experiences.
-The psychodynamic approach suggests that for a child to develop a "normal" gender identity, they will have to be raised in a conventional family where there is a father and a mother.
+The psychodynamic approach posits that behavior is motivated by basic needs and drives and is sometimes unconsciously shaped by childhood experience.
+The psychodynamic approach suggests that for a child to develop a "normal" gender identity, they must be raised in a conventional family with a father and a mother.
 Some psychoanalysts believed that being parented by a single mother could confuse the child's identity or lead them to become homosexual.
-Some psychoanalysts believe father absence may hinder the son's acquisition of the traditional masculine role, as he is not able to model his own behavior and attitude on his fathers'.
-Along similar lines, sons with absent fathers could have confused gender identities – if the son was separated from his father by age four, he would be less assertive, less involved in sport, less masculine than other boys and more dependent on his peers.
-Nevertheless, findings of certain empirical studies on psychosexual gender identification have been deemed contradictory and inconclusive.
-A number of studies have highlighted such negative consequences of the two-parent heterosexual household on children.
-Contrarily, others have pointed out that being reared in lesbian and single-parent households where the father was absent did not affect the psychosexual development of children, despite higher aggressiveness and submissiveness and lower assertiveness.
+Some psychoanalysts believe father absence may hinder a son's acquisition of the traditional masculine role, as he is not able to model his own behavior and attitude on his father.
+Along similar lines, sons with absent fathers could have confused gender identities: if a son is separated from his father by age four, he is less assertive, less involved in sports, less masculine than other boys, and more dependent on his peers.
+But findings of empirical studies on psychosexual gender identification have been deemed contradictory and inconclusive.
+Several studies have highlighted bad effects of the two-parent heterosexual household on children.
+Others have found that being reared in lesbian and single-parent households without fathers did not affect children's psychosexual development despite higher aggressiveness and submissiveness and lower assertiveness.

 Biological approach

-Genes and hormones may account for the tendency of fathers to be absent.
-Certain DNA patterns have been shown to affect an individual's degree of fidelity and investment in their offspring.
-In particular, a study in prairie voles indicates that the gene AVPR1A affects the activity of vasopressin receptors in brain regions and thus predicts less cheating on their partners.
-Similar to oxytocin, the hormone vasopressin can facilitate trust, empathy and social bonding.
-Injection of vasopressin in polygamous montane voles significantly increased their likelihood of becoming monogamous.
+Genes and hormones may account for fathers' tendency to be absent.
+Certain DNA patterns have been shown to affect a person's degree of fidelity and investment in their offspring.
+In particular, a study of prairie voles found that the gene AVPR1A affects the activity of vasopressin receptors in the brain and thus predicts less cheating on their partners.
+Like oxytocin, vasopressin can facilitate trust, empathy and social bonding.
+Injection of vasopressin in polygamous montane voles significantly increased their likelihood of monogamy.
 This may, in turn, decrease their likelihood of being an absent father.

-A meta-analysis based on 56 twin and adoption studies totaling over 200,000 families has revealed that genetic makeup significantly affects the individual's parenting behavior.
-Genes in the father's reliability predict up to 40% of his positive or negative emotions toward his children.
-In this sense, genes contribute to a father's liking or repulsion for his children, the latter of which may result in the father's absence.
-However, genes are not the sole predictors of whether a father will like or dislike his child.
+A meta-analysis based on 56 twin and adoption studies involving more than 200,000 families found that genetic makeup significantly affects parenting behavior.
+A father's genes predict up to 40% of his emotions toward his children.
+Genetically caused aversion to his children may result in a father's absence.
+But genes are not the sole predictors of whether a father will like his children.